How Many Diploid Cells Do Humans Have

 • Homologous Chromosomes: In diploid cells, chromosomes exist in pairs called homologous chromosomes.
 Each member of the pair carries genes for the same traits, but they may have different alleles (versions of the gene).

 • Alleles: Alleles determine the specific expression of a trait.
-For example, a gene for eye color may have alleles for blue eyes or brown eyes.
+As an example, a gene for eye color may have alleles for blue eyes or brown eyes.

 • Genotype and Phenotype: The genotype is the genetic makeup of an organism, including the specific alleles it carries.
 The phenotype is the observable characteristics of an organism, which are determined by the genotype and environmental factors.